cybernetics-library/distributed-gardens/README.md

         - `seeder_id`: badgeID of gardener submitting
         - `seed_to`: gardenID of garden seeding to
         - `media`: list of metadata -- follows [IA metadata format](https://internetarchive.readthedocs.io/en/latest/metadata.html) **TODO/examine this**
-      - `addinfo`: Adds info to a Gardener's profile
+      - `setinfo`: Adds/edits info to a Gardener's profile.
+This is Last Writer Wins -- the most recent info key overwrites whatever was before.
         - `gid`: badgeID of gardener submitting
         - `name`
         - `email`